 An 88.4 meter blade is elaborately hauled in Denmark via fossil fuels, which also power the rest of the process.
 The EROI seems nil in terms of replacing oil, at least.

 A lot of blasting, logging, road building, concrete and crane rigging is needed for each tower.
 All of it requires fossil fuels, as does initial manufacturing and maintenance.

-Propaganda photos cherry-pick locations with few or no turbines, or use perspective to hide their scale.
-Why are they afraid of showing the true context of their machines?
+Propagandists use photos of cherry-picked locations with few or no turbines, or false perspective to hide their scale.
+Why are they afraid of showing the true context?

 Below is an example of wind industry propaganda and arrogance from wind-energy-the-facts.org, which echoes awea.org.
 The .org domain is also a ruse since wind power is clearly commercial.